Roberto Michelucci

 Roberto Michelucci (29 October 1922 – 1 November 2010) was an Italian classical violinist.

-He obtained his diploma in violin in the courses with Gioacchino Maglioni (1891–1966) at the Conservatorio Luigi Cherubini in Firenze.
+He obtained his diploma in violin in the courses with Gioacchino Maglioni (1891–1966) at the Conservatorio Luigi Cherubini in Florence.
 In 1950 he obtained the first absolute place at the Rassegna Concertisti di Roma.

 His discographic recordings have been admired by many critics, and among the many prizes he won at his label (Philips) some of the most important were:

 He won three times, between 1967 and 1969, the Grand Prix du Disque di Parigi.